D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's law.md

 A material that obeys Ohm's laws is said to be ohmic.
 Non-ohmic materials behave differently, namely their currents $\mathbf{J}$ typically do not point in the same direction as their produced field $\mathbf{E}$.
 ### Differential form of first law
 Ohm's first law can also be represented in integral form, which has the benefit of being applicable to all ohmic conductors regardless of shape (and so not just wires).
 Let's consider a [[conductor]] of any shape being traversed by a certain current density $\mathbf{J}$.
-Let's also consider a tiny cylinder aligned with $\mathbf{J}$ of height $l$ and cross-section $dS$.
+Let's also consider a tiny cylinder aligned with $\mathbf{J}$ of height $l$ and cross section $dS$.
 Using Ohm's second law, the resistance of the cylinder is
 $$R=\rho \frac{dl}{dS}$$
 There's also a potential difference $dV$ between the top and bottom of the cylinder, so we can also apply the first law to it
 $$dV=RdI=\rho \frac{dl}{dS}dI$$